raghavsesh/CSCI653_Final_Project/README.md

 The goal of this project is thus to enable faster molecular dynamics by making NN based solutions faster to execute. <br>

+## Current Status
+I was able to perform integer quantization for the TensorFlow model of Molecular Dynamics of G-Protein Coupled Receptors.
+This model was obtained from the works of (ICNNMD mentioned below).<br>
+Inference with the integer quantized model ran x faster than the FP32 version with same accuracy.
+This shows potential for integer quantization techniques to be adopted for NN based MD. <br><br>
+Further details on experiments are in the sections after proposal.

 ## Challenges encountered
 <li> Most NN based MD solutions work with Graph Neural Networks.
 Quantization aware training for GNNs is still being researched